 To remain eligible for the scholarship, you will be required to:

-- Use the bursary in the following twelve months towards the cost of tuition, travel, accommodation or travel associated living expenses.
-The Bursary will be forfeited if it is not used within 12 months from the bursary closing date.
+- use the bursary in the following 12 months towards the cost of tuition, travel, accommodation or travel associated living expenses (the bursary will be forfeited if it is not used within 12 months from the bursary closing date)

 The decision to award this bursary will be based on excellence, benefit and need.
 References will be sought from QCGU faculty.